 1st Year Weekly Grinds

-Throughout the 29 weeks, our expert teachers help to develop the subject knowledge and key examination skills students need to reach their full academic potential.
+Throughout 29 weeks, some of the best teachers in the country will help you to develop the subject knowledge, study techniques and key examination skills to reach your full academic potential from year one onward.

 All students attending online classes will receive their exam-focused course notes in the post.
 Those attending onsite classes will receive their notes in the classroom.